zer00ne/aPlayer/README.md

 If you make changes to this or any other JavaScript script files,
 the player will need to be recompiled before your changes will take effect.
 To do so, run the shell script *compile.sh*.
+Running *compile.sh* requires you to use the command line from a Unix, Linux, or OSX computer.
+Unfortunately, Window users cannot do so without the help of special software such as CygWin.
+For details, refer to the following:

+-   [Compile.sh? #100][]
+-   [5 Ways to Run Linux Software on Windows][]

 Playlists
 ---------